An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: Introduction

 \subsubsection{Our contributions.}

 The contribution we make in this article is threefold.

 First, we discuss the decoding of Gabidulin codes and twisted Gabidulin codes.
-Using the result of \cite{BC21}, we explain how to correct errors for such codes without always being able to correct up to half the minimum distance.
-From a cryptographic point of view, we underline an important observation: if in Hamming metric, for the decoding of Reed--Solomon codes, the knowledge of the evaluation sequence is necessary, in rank metric, Gabidulin codes can be decoded from the single knowledge of a generator matrix.
-This observation extends to twisted Gabidulin codes as soon as the decoding radius remains below a certain threshold.
+Using the result of \cite{BC21}, we explain how to correct errors for such codes without always being able to correct up to half of the minimum distance.
+From a cryptographic point of view, we highlight an important observation: if in Hamming metric, decoding Reed--Solomon codes requires the knowledge of the evaluation sequence, in the rank metric, Gabidulin codes can be decoded solely from the knowledge of a generator matrix.
+This observation extends to twisted Gabidulin codes as soon as the decoding radius is below a certain threshold.

 Second, we revisit the Overbeck's attack and propose an extension.
-In particular, from a public code $\Cpub$, the original Overbeck's attack is based on the computation of $\Lambda_i (\Cpub) = \Cpub + \Cpub^q + \cdots + \Cpub^{q^i}$.
-For the attack to succeed, a trade off on the parameter $i$ must be satisfied.
-On one hand, $i$ must be large enough to rule out the random part (called {\em distortion matrix}) in $\Cpub$ used to mask the hidden code.
+Specifically, from a public code $\Cpub$, the original Overbeck's attack is based on the computation of $\Lambda_i (\Cpub) = \Cpub + \Cpub^q + \cdots + \Cpub^{q^i}$.
+For the attack to succeed, a trade--off on the parameter $i$ must be satisfied.
+On the one hand, $i$ must be large enough to rule out the random part (called {\em distortion matrix}) in $\Cpub$ used to mask the hidden code.
 On the other hand, $i$ must be small enough so that $\Lambda_i (\Cpub)$ does not to fill in the ambient space.
-In the present article, we propose an extension of the Overbeck's attack that limits our goal to the smallest possible $i$, namely $i = 1$.
-This relaxation is based on calculations on a certain automorphism algebra of the code $\Lambda_1(\Cpub)$ and widens the range of the attack.
+In the this article, we propose an extension of the Overbeck's attack that limits our goal to the smallest possible $i$, namely $i = 1$.
+This relaxation is based on calculations on a certain automorphism algebra of the code $\Lambda_1(\Cpub)$ and extends the range of the attack.

 Third, we investigate in depth the behavior of twisted Gabidulin codes with respect to the $\Lambda_i$ operator.